Tong-Ye-1159668/Wildlife_of_the_Year-LincolnUni-2024-S2/README.md

 ## Introduction

-Year of Bird(YOB) is a web application built with Flask for managing user profiles, votes, and more.
+Wildlife of the Year is a web application built with Flask for managing user profiles, votes, and more.
 This application supports user registration, login, profile management, voting, and administrative functions.

 ## Features